top of page

 Port Haverigg Wake Park

 On the doorstep of Combe 'n' Sea is Port Haverigg Wakepark, a purpose built fresh water private lake.
-Enjoy wakeboarding, waterskiing, kneeboarding, banana boat rides and ringo boat rides.
-On site there is also a bar which serves food and is dog friendly.
+Enjoy wakeboarding, and paddleboarding.

 Port Haverigg are excited to introduce Cumbria's first Aqua Park